How to calm aggression in nursing patients: Tips for successful de-escalation

 • Validation: Technique for acknowledging patients' feelings and making them feel understood.

-• Crisis Phase: The point at which a patient directs anger at a target.
+• Crisis phase: The point at which a patient turns anger against a target.

-• Reflection: Review and analyze situations to make improvements for the future.
+• Reflection: Reflection and analysis of situations in order to make improvements for the future.

 • Personal zone: The distance a person needs to feel safe and not harassed.